-What are Ultra Beasts?
+What Are Ultra Beasts?

-Introduced in Pokemon Sun and Pokemon Moon, Ultra Beasts are mysterious extradimensional creatures that blur the line between Pokemon and monster.
+Introduced in Pokémon Sun and Pokémon Moon, Ultra Beasts are mysterious extradimensional creatures that blur the line between Pokémon and monster.
 They're not technically legendary, making them legal in some competitive events, but they're nearly as strong, limited in number, and can't breed.

 Ultra Beasts all carry the ability Beast Boost, which increases their highest stat when they KO an opponent.
 They also share an impressive 570 stat total (except Naganadel), although they allocate these points differently; which aliens reign supreme?
-Not counting Necrozma (who is often mistaken as an UB), these are the ten strongest Ultra Beasts in Pokemon!
+Not counting Necrozma (who is often mistaken as an UB), these are the ten strongest Ultra Beasts in Pokémon!

 As much as I love Guzzlord's design, his stats and typing just don't blend well.
 His highlight is an outstanding HP score, which could make an effective tank—except for his poor defense stats and unfortunate quad weakness to Fairy.
 He's also weak to common Ice and Fighting moves, so he just doesn't absorb hits like you want him to.